sGaps/pixel-borders/README.md

 * Undo actions are supported since `Krita 4.4.x`

-* This defines some methods to make recipes for the new borders which can be used on the `quick mode` and `custom mode`:
+* It includes some methods to make recipes for the new borders which can be used on the `quick mode` and `custom mode`:

     * _**any-neighbor**_: The pixel becomes opaque when there's at least one opaque pixel next to it.